AzorMusics/LogiMidi/README.md

 A Logitech-RGB-SDK Based Program to display Midi Values for Windows

 ## Installation
 This Program is a Portable program.
-You dont need to install itself, but you need the Program called "LoopMidi" to work with *LogiMidi*
+You dont need to install itself, but you need the Program called *LoopMidi* to work with *LogiMidi*

 You can get LoopMidi here: https://www.tobias-erichsen.de/software/loopmidi.html